dantemogrim/dotfiles/README.md

 $ brew bundle install --file=~/dotfiles/Brewfile
 ```

-- **Done!** 🎉

 There are plenty of configurations available from this repo that you can copy and paste over to your local home directory.
-I've deliberately _not_ made a symlinking script since my tools & config choices vary depending on whichever computer I'm working on.
-I do however store most of my faves here for safekeeping.
+I've deliberately _not_ made a symlinking script since my tools & config choices vary depending on whichever OS/computer I'm working on.
+I mostly store most my faves here for safekeeping.